Lucas Scott: Final seasons

-In Season 5, four years after high school graduation, Lucas, now 22, suffers from writer's block and is under pressure from his editor/girlfriend Lindsey.
+In season 5, almost five years after high school graduation, Lucas, now 22, suffers from writer's block and is under pressure from his editor/girlfriend Lindsey.
 He also tries to help Haley with her son, James Lucas Scott.
-When Peyton comes back home, she reveals to him that she did come to the signing, and then inspires him by repeating his quote: "Your art matters".
+When Peyton comes back home, she reveals to him that she did come to the signing, and then inspires him by repeating his quote "Your art matters, that's what got me here", prompting him to begin writing again.
 When he tells Peyton that the bartender she is flirting with at the Clothes Over Bros store opening is not good enough for her, it becomes obvious that, despite his relationship with Lindsey, he still loves Peyton.
-After remembering the night he proposed, he goes straight to her house, though she is not there.
+After remembering the night he proposed, he goes straight to her house, though she is not there, but Brooke, who she is now living with Peyton and has finally completely moved on from him, understands what's happening and teases him about still being in love with her best friend.
 When Peyton begins to antagonize Lindsey, he goes to confront her, but things escalate into a verbal fight about their break up.
-A little bit later, after Peyton confesses her feelings and kisses him, he kisses her back, passionately, but later proposes to Lindsey, leading Peyton to tell him that she will bury her feelings so that he can be happy.
+A little bit later, after Peyton confesses she still loves him and kisses him, he kisses her back, passionately, but later proposes to Lindsey because of his fear of being rejected again by Peyton, leading her to tell him that she will bury her feelings so that he can be happy, which is the most important thing to her.
 He then wins his first game as the Ravens coach, although the female counterparts miss it because they were locked in the library.
 He soon has to go to Dan's parole and speak up in order to have him stay locked up.
 He decides to have Nathan as his best man and then fuses his bachelor party with Lindsey's.
-He also gives Haley his new book, and she tells him not to marry Lindsey after reading it.
-Lucas proceeds with the wedding, but Lindsey stops him after realizing his book is about Peyton.
-She leaves him, and when he chases after her, he sees Lindsey's bags packed.
-After a confrontation, she leaves him, saying, "People always leave, Luke.
+He also gives Haley his new book, and she tells him not to marry Lindsey after reading it because she realizes that it's about Peyton and his everlasting love for her.
+Lucas proceeds with the wedding anyway, but Lindsey stops it after realizing herself that his book is about Peyton.
+She leaves him at the altar and, when he chases after her, he sees her bags packed.
+After a confrontation, she leaves saying "People always leave, Luke.
 You know that."
-(A reference to one of Peyton's famous lines, also featured in his first book.)
-Lucas flees to stay with his mother and Andy after the failed wedding.
+(A reference to one of Peyton's famous lines, also featured in his first book).
+Lucas then flees to stay with his mother and Andy after the failed wedding.
 Andy convinces Lucas to go after Lindsey, prompting him to go to her and tell her that one day she will come back to him.
-She comes back to Tree Hill for Jamie's 5th birthday, but tells Lucas that it was really over.
+She comes back to Tree Hill for Jamie's 5th birthday, but tells Lucas that it is really over.
 He then helps Brooke cope with having baby Angie around.
-After Lindsey calls him to tell him she is seeing someone, he blows up after an opposing player gets away with attempting to injure Quentin Fields, drawing himself a 10-game suspension.One Tree Hill Episode 5.16 He becomes heavily drunk and tells Peyton he hates her when she comes to his aid.
-He later apologizes to her after being confronted by Haley.
-He tells her that it was hard to let her go, hard to see her and that it remains difficult for him, making apparent his love for Peyton.
+After Lindsey calls him to tell him she is seeing someone, he blows up after an opposing player gets away with attempting to injure Quentin Fields, drawing himself a 10-game suspension.
+He then ends up in a self-destructive spiral and one night, heavily drunk, tells Peyton he hates her when she comes to his aid.
+He later apologizes to her after being hardly confronted by Haley: he tells her that he obviously doesn't hate her, that it was hard letting her go, hard seeing her again and that it's still really hard for him, making once again apparent his everlasting love for her.
 Lindsey comes by to tell him his book is over and he can e-mail her the dedication.
 When he does, she reveals by phone that she still loves him.
 He then decides to go to Las Vegas and calls someone to get married.
-Brooke, Peyton, and Lindsey are all shown answering the phone, and the viewers are left hanging as to whom he decides to propose to.
+Brooke, Peyton, and Lindsey are all shown answering the phone, and the viewers are left hanging as to whom he proposed to.